info Stay up to date with blog posts on our focus areas. Read More.

 Tau Consortium

-Positron emission tomography (PET) is a medical imaging technique that uses radioactive substances to produce detailed images of the body.
-PET scans can be used to detect the early stages of a disease before symptoms appear, to determine the progression of a disease, and to help evaluate the effectiveness of a treatment.
+Positron emission tomography (PET) is a medical imaging technique that functions as a neuroimaging biomarker by using radioactive substances to visualize and quantify specific biological processes and produce detailed images of the body.
+PET scans can be used to detect the early stages of a disease before symptoms appear, to determine disease progression and help evaluate the effectiveness of a potential treatment.

-PET scans are a particularly valuable tool for neurodegenerative disorders like the tauopathies since these disorders can cause changes in brain structure, metabolism, and function, which can be detected by PET scans.
-In addition, PET imaging tools are crucially important to the field of tauopathies since they allow clinicians to both detect the presence, the location, and the quantity of abnormal tau build-up in the brains of patients.
+PET scans are particularly valuable for detecting neurodegenerative disorders like tauopathies, which can cause changes in brain structure, metabolism, and function.
+In addition, PET imaging tools are crucial to the field of tauopathies as they allow clinicians to detect the presence, location, and quantity of abnormal tau build-up in the brains of patients.

-The Tau Consortium invests in many programs across its PET imagining roster to include efforts that aim to discover new imaging tracer compounds to improve the sensitivity and selectivity towards the different isoforms of tau, and evaluating emerging PET tracers for first in human studies to evaluate their utility across the tauopathies.
+The Tau Consortium invests in numerous PET imaging programs to discover new tracer compounds, or ligands, that improve sensitivity and selectivity for different tau isoforms.
+Our researchers are evaluating emerging tracers for first-in-human studies to assess their utility across tauopathies.

 Explore Next Page: